 Prestige.
 Let’s be honest -- it makes a difference to the community or in the public eye if a property has been formally acknowledged to be historically significant.
 In some cases that can make all the difference between success and failure in preservation efforts.
 As a listed building, it may be easier to convince skeptics that the property is an important resource and asset to the community.

 Preservation planning.
 Along with research that benefits your community/organization, the information about your property, gained through the nomination application process, can be an invaluable resource when working to improve the longevity of the building by informing future preservation work.

 These are just a few of the benefits of listing in the National Register.
 So, is it worth it?
 In many, many cases it is.
 And we can help you get started!
 Check out this blog post for information about how we can help.

 Any questions?
-Shoot me an email at firstname.lastname@example.org (or my colleagues at email@example.com).
+Shoot us an email at firstname.lastname@example.org (or our colleagues at email@example.com).
 If you have questions specifically about the National Register listing process, contact the SHPO here.